klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 **NOTE**: To compile a smart contract, you must have a [solidity compiler](https://solidity.readthedocs.io/en/develop/installing-solidity.html) installed.

-For the smart contract deployment, you can use `caver.contract.Contract` to deploy it, or you can deploy it using `caver.transaction.smartContractDeploy`, `caver.transaction.feeDelegatedSmartContractDeploy` or `caver.transaction.feeDelegatedSmartContractDeployWithRatio` transaction.
+For the smart contract deployment, you can deploy it using
+  - `caver.contract.Contract`
+  - `caver.transaction.smartContractDeploy`,
+  - `caver.transaction.feeDelegatedSmartContractDeploy` or `caver.transaction.feeDelegatedSmartContractDeployWithRatio` transaction.

 Here is an example of using `caver.contract.Contract` class.

 You can create a contract instance as below using the result of compiling the smart contract.